11 Predictive modelling and machine learning

 registerDoParallel(3)

-After this, it will likely take less time to fit your caret models, as model fitting now will be performed using parallel computations on 3 cores.
+After this, it will likely take less time to fit your caret models, as model fitting now will be performed using parallel computations on three cores.
 That means that you’ll spend less time waiting and more time modelling.
 Hurrah!
 One word of warning though: parallel computations require more memory, so you may run into problems with RAM if you are working on very large datasets.

-9.3.6 Overfitting to the test set
+11.3.6 Overfitting to the test set

 Although out-of-sample evaluations are better than in-sample evaluations of predictive models, they are not without risks.
 Many practitioners like to fit several different models to the same dataset, and then compare their performance (indeed, we ourselves have done and will continue to do so!).
 When doing this, there is a risk that we overfit our models to the data used for the evaluation.
-The risk is greater when using test-training splits, but is not non-existent for cross-validation and bootstrapping.
+The risk is greater when using test-training splits but is not non-existent for cross-validation and bootstrapping.
 An interesting example of this phenomenon is presented by Recht et al. (2019), who show that the celebrated image classifiers trained on a dataset known as ImageNet perform significantly worse when used on new data.

-When building predictive models that will be used in a real setting, it is a good practice to collect an additional evaluation set that is used to verify that the model still works well when faced with new data, that wasn’t part of the model fitting or the model testing.
+When building predictive models that will be used in a real setting, it is a good practice to collect an additional evaluation set that is used to verify that the model still works well when faced with new data, and that wasn’t part of the model fitting or the model testing.
 If your model performs worse than expected on the evaluation set, it is a sign that you’ve overfitted your model to the test set.

 Apart from testing so many models that one happens to perform well on the test data (thus overfitting), there are several mistakes that can lead to overfitting.
 One example is data leakage, where part of the test data “leaks” into the training set.
-This can happen in several ways: maybe you include an explanatory variable that is a function of the response variable (e.g. price per square meter when trying to predict housing prices), or maybe you have twinned or duplicate observations in your data.
-Another example is to not include all steps of the modelling in the evaluation, for instance by first using the entire dataset to select which variables to include, and then use cross-validation to assess the performance of the model.
+This can happen in several ways: maybe you include an explanatory variable that is a function of the response variable (e.g., price per square metre when trying to predict housing prices), or maybe you have twinned or duplicate observations in your data.
+Another example is to not include all steps of the modelling in the evaluation, for instance by first using the entire dataset to select which variables to include, and then using cross-validation to assess the performance of the model.
 If you use the data for variable selection, then that needs to be a part of your cross-validation as well.

 In contrast to much of traditional statistics, out-of-sample evaluations are example-based.
 We must be aware that what worked at one point won’t necessarily work in the future.
 It is entirely possible that the phenomenon that we are modelling is non-stationary, meaning that the patterns in the training data differ from the patterns in future data.
 In that case, our model can be overfitted in the sense that it describes patterns that no longer are valid.
 It is therefore important to not only validate a predictive model once, but to return to it at a later point to check that it still performs as expected.
 Model evaluation is a task that lasts as long as the model is in use.

-9.4 Regularised regression models
+11.4 Regularised regression models

-The standard method used for fitting linear models, ordinary least squares or OLS, can be shown to yield the best unbiased estimator of the regression coefficients (under certain assumptions).
+The standard method used for fitting linear models, ordinary least squares (OLS), can be shown to yield the best unbiased estimator of the regression coefficients (under certain assumptions).
 But what if we are willing to use estimators that are biased?
-A common way of measuring the performance of an estimator is the mean squared error, \(MSE\).
+A common way of measuring the performance of an estimator is the mean squared error (MSE).
 If \(\hat{\theta}\) is an estimator of a parameter \(\theta\), then

 \[MSE(\theta) = E((\hat{\theta}-\theta)^2) = Bias^2(\hat{\theta})+Var(\hat{\theta}),\] which is known as the bias-variance decomposition of the \(MSE\).
 This means that if increasing the bias allows us to decrease the variance, it is possible to obtain an estimator with a lower \(MSE\) than what is possible for unbiased estimators.